 - While you can technically use CBD oils on your shin—it's not the best use of the product and there are better CBD topicals available to suit a variety of skin concerns.

 - CBD topicals work by interacting with endocannabinoid receptors on the skin to support the skin organ's function.

 - CBD doesn't enter the bloodstream through topical application—so it only provides localized support.

 What Is Oral CBD Oil?

 The carrier oils help the fat-soluble cannabinoids absorb into the body efficiently, and it allows you to have more control over precise dosing.
-While smoking cannabis products is many people's favorite way to leverage the benefits of cannabinoids—it's not ideal for everyone, which is why oral CBD products have become very popular as a smoke-free alternative.
+While smoking cannabis products is many people's favorite way to leverage the benefits of cannabinoids—it's not ideal for everyone, which is why oral CBD products like hemp infused oil have become very popular as a smoke-free alternative.

 What Are The Benefits Of Applying CBD Oil On The Skin?